Stormy, Movie Guy, and Dan Becker in 2009 have been writing about trade imbalances and consequences since 2006.

 Mr. Elkus’s thesis is that both describe models, ultimately truths regarding making money.
 Both are used as strategies for basing an economy upon.
 Only one is truly sustainable and makes all of America’s dreams possible.
 Japan picked that one.

 He comes to this by way of his involvement with Ampex.
 Ampex owned video recording “…controlling nearly 100 percent of the world’s video recording patents and more than 70 % of the market”.
-Mr. Elkus literally introduced the first video recorder for home use, September 2, 1970 in NY.
+Mr. Elkus literally introduced the first video recorder for home use, September 2, 1970 in NY which has been used by video producers like this videographer in austin.
 In the next few days, Ampex stock climbed 50%.
 Only one VP attended, no other top/senior management.
 “It was not a good sign.”His lesson from the event: “The introduction of Instavideo set in motion a long chain of events, resulting not only in the explosion of consumer electronics into nearly every facet of daily life but in a global shift in economic power to Asia.”

 In the same year, he saw a presentation of high definition video by Japan’s “primary” broadcasting company, NHK.
 It is at this point in the story Mr. Elkus relays the concept of convergence of technology.
 The ability to record video on a consumer level scale represented the ability to store and process massive amounts of data.
 This ability converging with digital video presentation meant that the entire information economy would be exponentially growing based on Moore’s Law.
 Mr. Henderson’s potential Star.
 Moore’s law also meant that as the ability to process ever larger amounts of data on ever smaller media, the cost would be ever greater.
 Mr. Henderson’s potential Dog.
 What to do?